Are you in the market to buy low priced distressed properties? There are some things you should know about buying foreclosures in Eastern.

 Funding Your Foreclosure

-Most buyers purchase foreclosures in Wilmington with cash because of their frequently “below market” sales price.
+Most buyers purchase foreclosures in Eastern with cash because of their frequently “below market” sales price.
 Cash is also the easiest and fastest closing, so banks often prefer cash buyers.
 There are a handful of banks that will provide financing for this purchase.
 They will require an appraisal of the property and this takes time, so if you are up against cash offers, make sure your offer is a competitive one.
 If the foreclosure doesn’t appraise as high as your offer, you will have to make up the difference.

-Buying foreclosures in Wilmington may come with additional costs above and beyond the purchase price and closing costs.
+Buying foreclosures in Eastern may come with additional costs above and beyond the purchase price and closing costs.
 If the owner couldn’t make the mortgage payment, you can probably assume he or she did not pay the real estate property taxes or homeowners association fees if the foreclosure is in a community.
 You might also become responsible for any utility bills, home equity lines of credit, or other liens on the property.
 Make sure the title company takes these factors into account when preparing the title commitment.

 You will also have to take into consideration the additional cost of making the necessary repairs or cleaning when you buy a foreclosure.
 There is no cleanup requirement when these properties are seized, and the previous owners might be a little upset about the bank foreclosing on them and take it out on the property.
 Repairs to the home might also increase the assessed value and raise the taxes.